People

 Willie Njoroge

 Willie holds a Master of Science degree in Applied Psychology from Central China Normal University and a Bachelor of Arts degree (Honors) in Clinical Psychology and Sociology from the University of Namibia.
 He is currently a PhD candidate in Applied Psychology at Southwest University, Chongqing, China.
 He is a seasoned academician who brings cumulative experience in applied psychology research, consultancy, leadership, and mentorship.
+He is a seasoned academician who brings cumulative experience in applied psychology research, consultancy, leadership, and mentorship.
 His research interests include insomnia, rumination, sleep hygiene, mental health and psychosocial support, health psychology, smartphone addiction, psychological resilience, and well-being.
+He is also a member of the Kenya Counselling and Psychological Association and strongly advocates serving humanity in research-oriented mental health prevention, promotion, and psychosocial support.

 James Orwa

-James is the Data manager at the Aga Khan University, East Africa, in the department of population health sciences in-charge of coordinating data management and analysis core activities and data management and analysis for project on UtiliZing health Information for Meaningful impact in East Africa through Data Science (UZIMA-DS).
-He received his MSc in Biostatistics from Hasselt University Belgium and currently enrolled for PhD program in public health at Ghent University Belgium.
+James is in-charge of coordinating data management and analysis core activities and Data Management and Analysis (DMAC) project under the UtiliZing health Information for Meaningful impact in East Africa through Data Science.
+He received his MSc in Biostatistics from Hasselt University Belgium and is currently enrolled for PhD program in public health at Ghent University Belgium.
 His main areas of research revolves around HIV/TB, and maternal newborn and child health.
 James has authored several journals papers either as first or collaborating author in peer-reviewed journals.
 James has a professional skill in data management and analysis using R, STATA, and SAS software.

 Saleem Sayani